cfsl1994/AWS-ClickStreamingEvent/README.md

 * Architecture Diagram

 ## Introduction
-This guide will help us configure the lab environment for real-time clickstream anomaly detection.
-This environment should be considered for practical purposes.
+This guide will assist in configuring the laboratory environment for real-time clickstream anomaly detection, emphasizing its practical application.

+## Setup